ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_2.x.rst

 .. note:: If you've moved your system directory, make sure to change both :file:`index.php` and :file:`admin.php` to point to the correct directory.

+.. note:: If you have MSM installed using subfolders, make sure to update the :file:`index.php` and :file:`admin.php` files in those folders as well.

 ********************
 4. Check Permissions
 ********************